ACS International School, Egham

 This non-sectarian and non-selective co-ed day school for kids aged 3-18 is set on a 21-acre site just down the road from the Royal Holloway, and a short hop from the Saville Gardens and Great Windsor Park.
 ACS Egham is an International Baccalaureate world school – and one of four in the ACS stable.
 The others are in Cobham, Hillingdon and Doha.
 It’s the only school in the UK to offer all four IB programmes: Primary Years, Middle Years, Diploma and IB Career-related Programmes.

-The school teaches children from what in the UK we would call the nursery years right up to the upper 6th – or in ACS International speak: Pre-School to the IB Diploma (12th Grade).
+The school teaches children from what in the UK we would call the nursery years right up to the Upper Sixth – or in ACS International speak: Pre-School to the IB Diploma (12th Grade).
 There’s very much a worldly vibe to the school – not surprising when you consider that more than 60 different nationalities are represented among the students.
-There are currently around 580 students, of which 25 per cent are British and 17 per cent are American.
-It’s a fairly itinerant population, with most kids averaging between three and five years at the school.
+There are currently around 600 students, of which 25 per cent are British and 11 per cent are American.
+It’s a fairly itinerant population, with most kids averaging between four and seven years at the school.

-Of the British kids, many have lived internationally and returned to the UK (expats will often move to the area because of the school), but the school has also been catching the attention of local families looking for an alternative for their children’s education.
+Of the British kids, many have lived internationally and returned to the UK (expats will often move to the area because of the school), but the school has also been catching the attention of local families looking for an alternative to traditional British schools for their children’s education.
 Kids are bussed in from as far as Richmond, Chiswick and Hammersmith, Woking, Weybridge, Camberley, Wokingham and Maidenhead.

 There’s a lot to be impressed with here – and that’s before we even get to the world-standard education.
-Entry to the school is off the London Road, past a security office and through some pretty impressive looking security barriers up a fairly long winding driveway.
+Entry to the school is off the London Road, past a security office and through some pretty impressive-looking security barriers up a fairly long winding driveway.
 The school is spread out across the site – campus style.
 It was originally a private estate and the gorgeous looking Mansion house, is still here and vestiges of the original garden (a stunning walled garden with stately topiary tress).
-During the Second World War it was used for weapons testing, and post WW2 it became a rehabilitation centre,.
+During the Second World War it was used for transport and logistics, and post WW2 it became a rehabilitation centre for servicemen.

 Education itself is also split between the Lower School, Middle School and High School with five buildings for the Upper School and three for the Lower School (reception to year 7).
 There’s also a nursery for the littlies.

-There’s also an impressive sports hall complete with a world-class climbing wall, fully-equipped gym and dance studio, the full complement of outdoor fields, another indoors sports hall housed within an inflatable bubble (it’s called The Bubble!), a performing arts centre, a modern science wing, and a design technology and art building.
-I was surprised to discover there was no swimming pool – but it turns out the school has been unable to get approval to build one, and so has reciprocal agreements with other schools in the area to use their facilities.
+There’s an impressive sports hall complete with a world-class climbing wall, fully-equipped gym and dance studio, the full complement of outdoor fields, another indoors sports hall housed within an inflatable bubble (it’s called The Bubble!), a performing arts centre, a modern science wing, and a design technology and art building.
+I was surprised to discover there was no swimming pool – but it turns out the school has been unable to get council approval to build one, and so has reciprocal agreements with other schools and facilities in the area.

 There’s a distinctly different feel to this school compared to more traditional British schools I’ve visited.
 In the Junior years the curriculum takes a lot of the maths and literacy from the British EYFS Learning (Early Years Foundations Stage) – but the IB way is to make this learning more individually focussed and relevant to the world in which each child lives.
 As the pupils get older, they look at things in a much more global way.
 The IB is an enquiry-based learning programme – so it’s all about encouraging questions.